 The NHS Digital Code of Practice on Confidential Information applies to all of our staff, and they are required to protect your information, inform you of how your information will be used, and allow you to decide if and how your information can be shared.
 All CCG staff are expected to make sure information is kept confidential and receive annual training on how to do this.
 This is monitored by the CCG and can be enforced through disciplinary procedures.

 We also ensure the information we hold is kept in secure locations, restrict access to information to authorised personnel only and protect personal and confidential information held on equipment such as laptops with encryption (which masks data so that unauthorised users cannot see or make sense of it).

 We ensure external data processors that support us are legally and contractually bound to operate and prove security arrangements are in place where information that could or does identify a person is processed.

 We have a senior person responsible for protecting the confidentiality of patient information and enabling appropriate information sharing.
 This person is called the Caldicott Guardian.
-The Caldicott Guardian for the CCG is Mr Ian Davidson, Director of Quality and Safety, who can be contacted using the contact details at the top of this document.
+The Caldicott Guardian for the CCG is Dr Neil Morris, who can be contacted using the contact details at the top of this document.
 We also have a Senior Information Risk Owner (SIRO) who is responsible for owning the CCG’s information risk.
-The SIRO is Nicola Bailey, Chief Operating Officer.
+The SIRO is Joe Corrigan, Director of Finance.
 They are supported by the Quality, Risk and Innovation Committee which meets regularly to discuss information governance issues.

 We are registered with the Information Commissioner’s Office (ICO) as a data controller which describes the purposes for which we process personal data.
 A copy of the registration is available from the ICO’s web site by searching on our CCG name.